Sports Premium 2020 - 2021

 Current PE Provision at RGI/RGS

-Swimming lessons started in May 2015 for Year 3 children at RGS.
-Since then, Key Stage 2 children have continued to have weekly swimming lessons.
+Weekly Swimming lessons have continued since May 2015, for Year 3 and key stage 2 children at RGS.
 The impact of swimming for these children has been immense.
 They are continuing to learn how to swim and 55% of the children are now independent swimmers.
 In addition to this, they are learning other skills such as taking responsibility for their own belongings and managing their time effectively.

 Sport Premium has also enabled the teachers to go on a number of courses with a focus on increasing activity levels in PE lessons.
-The continued liaison with sports coaches in Brent has prepared teachers within the PE faculty to carry out staff INSET days.
-In October 2017, the first training took place enabling the staff to become more confident in the strategies they are using during their PE lessons and to successfully increase the activity levels of children.
+The subscription to the PE Hub scheme, has given teachers the confidence to teach a variety of sports.
+In September 2019, the first training took place, enabling the staff to become more confident in the strategies they are using during their PE lessons and to successfully increase the activity levels of children.

-On Friday 20th April 2018 children at Roe Green Infant and Strathcona school took part in Sport Relief by coming into school wearing sports clothing and walking to school in the morning.
+On Friday 13th March 2020 children at Roe Green Infant and Strathcona school took part in Sport Relief by coming into school wearing sports clothing and walking to school in the morning.
 Throughout the day Reception took part in a bean-bag catching event and KS1 took part in a sponsored skip.
-All participants thoroughly enjoyed the event and it was a huge success as we managed to raise £1946.49 for this amazing cause.
+All participants thoroughly enjoyed the event and it was a huge success as we managed to raise £300 for this amazing cause.
 Following on from this event each child now has their own skipping rope which they are able to use on a daily basis during play times.
+RGI and RGS will once again be taking part in Sport Relief in 2022 and are aiming to raise even more money.

-Following on from the success of the previous year’s inter-school tournament, on Tuesday 3rd July 2018, Roe Green Infant School hosted and took part in a cricket tournament in the Brent Partnership Games.
-Other participants included teams from our partnership schools Carlton Vale Infant School, Roe Green Strathcona School, Mount Stewart Infant School, Our Lady of Grace Infant School and Malorees Infant School.
+Following on from the success of the previous year’s inter-school tournament, on Tuesday 10th December 2019, Roe Green Infant School hosted and took part in a multi sports event, competing once again, against our partnership schools Carlton Vale Infant School, Roe Green Strathcona School, Mount Stewart Infant School, Our Lady of Grace Infant School and Malorees Infant School.
 Each team consisted of ten children with five boys and five girls participating in the matches.
 All of the children showed excellent sportsmanship and there were some exciting matches played between the schools.

-The Roe Green Infant School team did very well in the tournament, winning every one of their respective games.
-As a result of this, they were declared the overall winners of the competition.
+Roe Green Infant School team did very well in the tournament, winning whole tournament and was presented with a gold trophy for each child.
 RGS won two of their games and drew one, demonstrating their growing confidence in attending inter-school events.
-All of the participants thoroughly enjoyed the event and this competition proved to be a huge success for all the partaking schools, with football, team games, kwik cricket and tag rugby events planned for the next academic year.
+All of the participants thoroughly enjoyed the event and this competition proved to be a huge success for all the partaking schools, with team games, kwik cricket and tag rugby events planned for the next academic year.